An Introduction to the Kirkpatrick Model of Training Evaluation: From Reaction to Result

 Everyone agrees that training is an indispensable function, but it is an expense to the organization.
 So, it is important to know if the effort, time, and money spent in training have yielded tangible results.
 Without evaluating the effectiveness of a training program, no one can know if the training was a success (or not!).
 That is why training evaluation is so critical for any organization.

-Good training must have a purpose.
-The reason corporate firms go through the rigmarole of training employees is to make their employees better at what they do.
+All training has a purpose.
+The reason organizations go through the entire rigmarole of training employees is to make employees perform better at their job roles.

-Evaluation is a process that critically examines a training program and determines its success or failure.
-Data is collected and analyzed, and its outcomes are measured.
-The evaluation judges how good the training program is and allows trainers to decide if (and what) changes must be made to it, in order to make it more successful.
+Training Evaluation is a process that critically examines a training program and determines its success or failure.
+Data is collected and analyzed, and its outcomes measured.
+Evaluation is critical to the success and continuing improvement of the organization as it assesses the training program and provides feedback on how to make it better.

-A training program is deemed successful if the evaluation proves that learning has indeed taken place and learners have benefitted from the training.
+A training program is deemed successful if the evaluation proves that learning has indeed taken place and learners have achieved the learning objectives that formed the basis for the training.

 A Brief Introduction to the Kirkpatrick’s Model of Learning Evaluation